Teak: Uses

 Teak's high oil content, high tensile strength, and tight grain make it particularly suitable where weather resistance is desired.
 It is used in the manufacture of outdoor furniture and boat decks.
 It is also used for cutting boards, indoor flooring, countertops, and as a veneer for indoor finishings.
 Although easily worked, it can cause severe blunting on edged tools because of the presence of silica in the wood.
 Over time teak can weather to a silvery-grey finish, especially when exposed to sunlight.

 Teak is used extensively in India to make doors and window frames, furniture, and columns, and beams in homes.
 It is resistant to termite attacks and damage caused by other insects.
-Mature teak fetches a very good price.
-It is grown extensively by forest departments of different states in forest areas.
+Mature teak fetches a high price.
+It is grown extensively by forest departments of different Indian states in forest areas.
 It was also used in the construction of the Kaaba in the Masjid al-Haram of Mecca, which is the holiest structure in the Islamic faith.

 Leaves of the teak wood tree are used in making Pellakai gatti (jackfruit dumpling), where batter is poured into a teak leaf and steamed.
 This type of usage is found in the coastal district of Udupi in the Tulunadu region in South India.
 The leaves are also used in gudeg, a dish of young jackfruit made in Central Java, Indonesia, and give the dish its dark brown colour.

-Teak is used as a food plant by the larvae of moths of the genus Endoclita including E. aroura, E. chalybeatus, E. damor, E. gmelina, E. malabaricus, E. sericeus and E. signifer other Lepidoptera including the turnip moth.
+Teak is used as a food plant by the larvae of moths of the genus Endoclita including E. aroura, E. chalybeatus, E. damor, E. gmelina, E. malabaricus, E. sericeus, E. signifer and other Lepidoptera, including the turnip moth.